petershin/liferay-learn/docs/liferay-cloud/latest/en/configuring-the-cloud-network/connecting-a-vpn-server-to-liferay-cloud.md

    - **Pre-shared Key**: (IPSec + Preshared-Key only) The pre-shared key created by your VPN server.

    !!! tip
-       It's good practice to periodically update your PSK (pre-shared key).
+       It's good practice to update your PSK (pre-shared key) periodically.
 You can generate new PSKs or revoke existing ones in the VPN details page.

 1. If you're using OpenVPN and your VPN requires a valid client certificate, add a TLS certificate and key.